Australian shepherds are an outgoing, playful, and intelligent breed.

 Australian shepherds are very outdoorsy and love to run, go for long walks and even go swimming.

 They also have very long, thick hair with an undercoat.
 All of these factors make Australian shepherds capable of being outside for long periods of time and being a great breed to take on your camping trips.

 Can Australian Shepherds Live Outside?

 In general, Australian shepherds should not live outside.
 Even though they are quite a hardy breed with a lot of fur, living outside is not suitable for their personalities.

-Australian shepherds become very attached to their owners and having them live outside 24/7 may seem very isolating to them.
+Australian shepherds become very attached to their owners, and having them live outside 24/7 may seem very isolating to them.

-This may result in your Australian shepherd barking to come in, or they may even tear up the yard out of frustration when left alone for long periods of time.
+This may result in your Australian Shepherd barking to come in, or they may even tear up the yard out of frustration when left alone for long periods of time.

-It is especially important to not make your dog live outside if you live in a cold climate.
+It is especially important not to make your dog live outside if you live in a cold climate.
 Even though Australian shepherds have thick coats, they would not be warm enough to sleep outside.